shub0618/V-Profile_Project_using_Vagrant_Manual_and_Automated/README.md

 # Repository Index

 ## Overview
-Welcome to the Devops_Projects!
-This repository contains various projects, scripts, and documentation organized into distinct directories.
+Welcome to the V-Profile_Project_using_Vagrant_Manual_and_Automated !
+This repository contains the projects, scripts, and documentation organized into distinct directories.
 That were done by me while pursuing my DevOps Course.
-Each folder serves a specific purpose, whether it's related to infrastructure as code, CI/CD pipelines, or automation scripts.

 This `README.md` provides an index of all key components of the repository to help you navigate and understand the contents.